Tuesday, April 30, 2019

 melting into the ocean and of

-then returning again, and in-
+then return again, and in-

-stead allowed my overly dram-
+stead allow my overly dram-

 atic voice to overstay its welcome